-Does this therefore mean all non-Christian guidance is valueless?
+Does this, therefore, mean all non-Christian guidance is valueless?
 Not at all.
 The help of a secular medical doctor is crucial in Christian counseling.
 In Dr. Mack’s book, he states: “Viral infections, hepatitis, diabetes, and hypothyroidism are all associated with depression.
 It may be relieved or eliminated simply by the correct diagnosis and treatment of a medical problem from a Physician.”
 In addition, there are some secular principles that may help illustrate or strengthen a biblical principle.
-For instance, the Cognitive Behavior Therapy has a diagram which depicts how emotions, thoughts, and behaviors all influence each other without mentioning God.
-This principle can still be taken from CBT and applied into a God-focused worldview.
+For instance, Cognitive Behavior Therapy has a diagram that depicts how emotions, thoughts, and behaviors all influence each other without mentioning God.
+This principle can still be taken from CBT and applied to a God-focused worldview.

 Therefore, the methodology of biblical counseling should not be syncretized into a Rogerian, Freudian, or Skinnerian approach.
 This will only lead to a confusing, eclectic viewpoint.
 Instead, a non-Christian principle should be scrutinized first by its philosophical, theological, and biblical foundation before determining whether it should be implemented into Christian counseling.